Terramorpha/ift6162-hw2-2025/ASSIGNMENT.md

 ## Logistics

 You may work in teams of up to 3 people.
-All team members must understand the solution and code—we may conduct individual interview checkups where you'll be asked to explain your implementation choices, algorithm details, and results.
+All team members must understand the solution and code.
+We may conduct individual interview checkups where you'll be asked to explain your implementation choices, algorithm details, and results.
 If you worked in a team and cannot explain your own code, you will receive a reduced grade.

 ## Part 1: Simplified Problem (50 points)